lorenzodegiorgi/lorenzodegiorgi.github.io/_posts/2024-01-09-Wazuh-and-Honeypot.md

 I used "readelf" utility to get some static property of the files but it seems to be statically linked and stripped; it may not be so informative as I thought.
 In addition, a further scan with VirusTotal seems to categorize it as a "P2PInfect" malware: in a few words it's a malware which exploit a Redis vulnerability and then drop executable needed to join the host on a P2P network.
 Once joined, additional payloads are downloaded based on OS.(here a good explanation from Palo Alto Unit42: https://unit42.paloaltonetworks.com/peer-to-peer-worm-p2pinfect/).
 Out of curiosity, I setup a new VMs to investigate a little further and I started trace out syscall with "strace" (full output on Github).
 There are tons of suspicious calls like reading "/etc/shadow" and "/etc/passwd" or open new connections.
 About connections, looking at firewall logs (every inbound/outbound connections was blocked).
-I noticed that it started contacting different IP addresses (maybe other P2P nodes as Unit 42 article state)
+I noticed that it started contacting different IP addresses (maybe other P2P nodes as Unit 42 article state).

 After some research, I decided that this work require tons of time and ability, therefore I'll write a new post with a proper analysis.

+#### Unknown Malware
+Someone attempt to drop a suspicious bash script on the server, via a strange request to the webserver (likely, trying to exploit some vulnerable app).
+Unfortunately I have not the time to do even basic analysis on it yet.
+Anyway, it is possible to found it in the repository cited previously.

-#### Conclusions
+### Conclusions
 At the beginning, I had in mind different scenarios in which hackers would try to break my applications and reach the database.
 Instead I got a lot of likely bot-driven traffic and hacking attempts.
 At the end, it's also true that no hackers would have spent a lot of time breaking an application which probably doesn't worth it.
 Also, running the VMs for just 3 days didn't help.
 Anyway, I'm quite satisfied with the results, expecially with the proably "P2PInfect" malware which I look forward to analyze.
+I'm quite sure that it's possible to find out something more, digging in the logs.
 Moreover, I really appreciate having the chance to use Wazuh which I would like to try for months.

 ---